gmlunesa/cernel/README.md

-# cernel
+# chell

-a kernel implentation using C
+a shell implentation using C

+*she sells c shells on the c shore*